Bathroom Remodeling in Sunnyvale: Costs, Timelines, and Ideas

 We design both classic and modern farmhouse bathroom spaces for homes in Los Gatos, Saratoga, Campbell, Santa Clara, and surrounding Silicon Valley neighborhoods.
 This guide breaks down layout strategy, fixture selection, and realistic cost ranges so your remodel looks intentional instead of themed.

 If you are evaluating full bath planning first, start with our bathroom remodel costs in San Jose and small bathroom remodel ideas resources.
-You can also review our bathroom remodeling services and our bathroom portfolio for project examples.
+You can also review our bathroom remodeling services, our remodeling cost guide, and our project portfolio for project examples.

 Before selecting finishes, define whether you want a traditional rustic look or a cleaner farmhouse bathroom design with contemporary balance.
 Traditional spaces emphasize distressed wood, ornate mirrors, and antique-style hardware.
 Modern farmhouse bathrooms keep the warm character but simplify lines, increase light reflectance, and favor easier-to-clean surfaces.